GregWeil/GeneticAudioAlgorithm/README.txt

 ./configure
 make

-On a linux system you can run build_libraries.sh
+On a linux system you can run build_libraries.sh if unzip is installed

 if you want to recompile the libraries, you must first remove the current configuration files with